UPDATE 2-Cricket-Test Series Sri Lanka v Bangladesh scoreboard

-March 19 (Gracenote) - Scoreboard at close of play on the fifth and final day in the second and final Test between Sri Lanka and Bangladesh on Sunday in Colombo, Sri Lanka
+March 18 (Gracenote) - Scoreboard at stumps on the fourth day in the second and final Test between Sri Lanka and Bangladesh on Saturday in Colombo, Sri Lanka

 Sri Lanka 1st innings 338 (D. Chandimal 138)